lnnrtrmm/FRISIA/README.md

 Model.willingness_to_retreat = 1.0
 ```

-In FRISIA version 1.0 we advise the user to not set both options at the same time, because this will lead to unrealistic costs as coastal regions build protection and retreat at the same time.
-Future versions of the model will allow the possibility to include time-dependent changes in adaptation and hybrid adaptation strategies.
+In FRISIA version 1.0 we advise the user to not set both options at the same time, because this will lead to unrealistic costs as coastal regions would retreat and build protection at the same time.
+Future versions of the model are planned, which will allow to include time-dependent changes in adaptation and hybrid adaptation strategies.

 #### Activate additional feedback

 The default settings of FRISIA v1.0 are to turn off the additional feedback implemented in FRISIA compared to CIAM, to make model results comparable.
 Additional feedback can be activated by setting the following model switches after creating the model instance, but before integrating the model.

-- ```Model.asset_feedback_switch = 1.0``` : This will allow storm surge damages to reduce coastal asset values.
+- ```Model.asset_feedback_switch = 1.0```: This will allow storm surge damages to reduce coastal asset values.
-- ```Model.people_feedback_switch = 1.0``` : This will allow storm surge fatalities to reduce coastal population.
+- ```Model.people_feedback_switch = 1.0```: This will allow storm surge fatalities to reduce coastal population.
-- ```Model.include_reduced_growth = True``` : This will include the feedback that coastal assets grow slower as there is an increase in expected exposure to storm surges under SLR.
+- ```Model.include_reduced_growth = True```: This will include the feedback that coastal assets grow slower as there is an increase in expected exposure to storm surges under SLR.
-- ```Model.include_fp_investment_cap = True``` : This will limit the annual amount of money available for flood protection expanses (including maintenance costs) to a fraction of coastal GDP.
+- ```Model.include_fp_investment_cap = True```: This will limit the amount of money annually available for flood protection expanses (including maintenance costs) to a fraction of coastal GDP.
-- ```Model.include_GDP_effect = True``` : This will allow reductions in coastal assets and populations from the feedbacks above to impact also coastal GDP and GDP per capita, which has secondary effect like storm surge resilience and money available for flood protection.
+- ```Model.include_GDP_effect = True```: This will allow reductions in coastal assets and populations from the feedbacks above to impact also coastal GDP and GDP per capita, which has secondary effect like storm surge resilience and money available for flood protection.
-- ```` Model.include_retreat_exposure_reduction = True``` : This will let the retreat of assets or people reduce the annual exposure to storm surges.
+- ``` Model.include_retreat_exposure_reduction = True```: This will let the retreat of assets or people reduce the annual exposure to storm surges.
-- ``` Model.include_initial_fp = False``` : This is for counterfactual scenarios in which the initial flood protection height that is taken from the DIVA dataset is set to 0 (default is True, i.e. the inital value from DIVA is used)
+- ``` Model.include_initial_fp = False```: This is for counterfactual scenarios in which the initial flood protection height that is taken from the DIVA dataset is set to 0 (default is True, i.e. the inital value from DIVA is used)

 ## Creating new aggregation level